Kan Thiranthathu: Production

 The film was produced by Pattanna under the banner Narayanan Company and was directed by K. V. Srinivasan who also wrote the story and dialogues.
 G. Balakrishnan was in charge of Cinematography while the editing was done by S. R. Chandrasekaran.
 Art direction was by A. K. Sekar.
 Dance sequences were performed by Sayee-Subbulakshmi sisters, choreographed by Muthusamy Pillai and Jayaraman.
 The film was shot at Narasu studios and processed at Gemini Studios.

 Soundtrack

-Music was composed by T. R. Rajagopalan, while the lyrics were penned by Pattukkottai Kalyanasundaram, V. Seetharaman and Hanumantha Rao.
+Music was composed by T. R. Rajagopalan.